TheTechTribe/the-tribal-plugin/README.txt

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Screenshots are stored in the /assets directory.

 == Changelog ==

+= 1.2.0 - August 08, 2022 =
+* Improve logs for further troubleshoot.
+* Test on WordPress version 6.0.1

 = 1.1.1 - May 13, 2022 =
 * Update Error text to show not just Error but to show general error if the return error is undocumented.